keleko34/pikantny/README.md

 ```

 #### event.stopPropogation()
-When called no bubbled listeners after the current one will fire
+When called no bubbled listeners after the current one will fire, including post DOM update

 #### event.stopImmediatePropogation()
-When called no listeners after the current one will fire
+When called no listeners after the current one will fire, including post DOM update

 #### event.action
 This property shows the returning value of a executed function when looked at in a post DOM update event